 Despite some legal and social advances in the past two decades, lesbian, gay, bisexual, transgender, and intersex (LGBTI) people continue to face widespread discrimination and violence in many countries.
-This discrimination and violence leads to exclusion, and this exclusion has adverse impacts on both the lives of LGBTI people as well as on the communities and economies in which they live.
+This discrimination and violence lead to exclusion, and this exclusion has adverse impacts on both the lives of LGBTI people as well as on the communities and economies in which they live.

 Increasing evidence indicates that LGBTI people suffer lower education outcomes due to discrimination, bullying and violence; higher unemployment rates; and a lack of access to adequate housing and health services and financial services.
 As a result, LGBTI people are likely overrepresented in the bottom 40% of the population.
 In Serbia, for example, a World Bank study finds that LGBTI people experience lower socioeconomic outcomes due to discrimination, with the at-risk-of-poverty rate increasing from 16% to 20% for those who experience discrimination.

 A major barrier to addressing this stigma and SOGI-based exclusion is the lack of data on the lives of LGBTI people.
 Robust, quantitative data on differential development experiences and outcomes of LGBTI people—especially those in developing countries—is extremely thin.
 This data gap poses a challenge to the World Bank and other development institutions.
 Most importantly, this data gap puts in jeopardy the achievement of the Sustainable Development Goals (SDGs) and countries’ commitment to the principle of “leaving no one behind” in the effort to end poverty and inequality.